SDE approximations of GANs training and its long-run behavior: The long-run behavior of GANs training via invariant measure of SDE

-In this section, we will prove Theorem 3.
-One of the key components is to identify a suitable Lyapunov function given the conditions of Theorem 3.
-The associated Lyapunov condition leads to the existence of an invariant measure for the dynamics of the parameters.
+Similar results hold for the invariant measure of \eqref{eq: dyn-approx} with $b$ replaced by $b_0$. \end{theorem} \paragraph{Proof of Theorem \ref{thm: inv-msr}.} In order to prove Theorem \ref{thm: inv-msr}, we will construct an appropriate Lyapunov function to characterize the long-term behavior for the SDE \eqref{eq: gan-dyn}; the associated Lyapunov condition leads to the existence of an invariant measure for the dynamics of the parameters.
 We highlight this very technique since it can be used in the analysis of broader classes of dynamical systems, for both stochastic and deterministic cases; see for instance \citet{Laborde2019}.
+Consider the following function $V:[0,\infty)\times\R^{d_\theta+d_\omega}\to\R$,